 These parents are upset.
 They are called names, and they are hurt.

 But what is the child’s intention when they say that?

 Disrespectful kids usually say that because they are angry.
 Someone and it’s usually you, hurt them.
 So, out of instinct, they want to hurt you back.

-It is usually not malicious because kids (and grownups) cannot think straight when they are angry.
-They just reflexively want to fight back to protect themselves and in this case, they use hurtful words to do so.
+It is usually not malicious because kids (and grownups) cannot think straight when angry.
+They just reflexively want to fight back to protect themselves; in this case, they use hurtful words.

 I asked my daughter, “Why did you say that?
 Was it because you were angry?”
 She nodded.